e-zk/bup/README.md

 Next run the backup script, passing the age public key, signify private key, and the file containing your list of files to add to the archive:

-	backup.sh age1[...] backups_sign.sec backup_list
+	$ backup.sh age1[...] backups_sign.sec backup_list

 By default the script will create `YYYY-MM-DD.tar.gz.age` in the current directory.
 The script will prompt for the signify private key's passphrase.

 ### Restoring from backup

-To restore from backup point the restore script to the backup archive `YYYY-MM-DD.tar.gz.age` and the root to which you wish to extract the archive to, making sure the associated checksum and signed checksum files are in the current directory.
+To restore from backup point the restore script to the aprropriate keys, the backup archive `YYYY-MM-DD.tar.gz.age`, and optionallt the root to which you wish to extract the archive to, making sure the associated checksum and signed checksum files are in the current directory.

+	$ ls YYYY-MM-DD.tar.gz.age.sha256{,.sig}
+	YYYY-MM-DD.tar.gz.age.sha256 YYYY-MM-DD.tar.gz.age.sha256.sig
-	restore.sh YYYY-MM-DD.tar.gz.age /
+	$ restore.sh backups_key.txt backups_sign.pub YYYY-MM-DD.tar.gz.age /
+	...